 There’s perhaps never been a time like this one of ours today when every Tom, Dick and Sally is trying to be a “genuine artist”.
 There are university courses you can do with government support to get you to the “emerging” stage.
 That ends you up lauded with all the respect we give to well-boiled eggs.
 The career clincher is on TV shows franchised across the world like hamburgers, where the rent-a-crowd gives you standing ovation for wailing out a note for some five seconds or so, then you smirk and curtsey with faint gratitude before the criticism of mega-super-überstars born yesterday: “I’m proud of all my failures and successes” you stubbornly pronounce to more applause.

-A Duff show is essential, more than all television is today.
+A Duff show is essential, more than all television.

 Review of the 2012 show at AussieTheatre.com.